JanssenProject/jans/nightly/agama/execution-rules/index.md

 This document regards flow execution details.
 Engines implementing the Agama framework must account these aspects fully.

+!!!
 Important

-The concept of "*top-level*" flow is used in several places throughout this page.
+    The concept of "_top-level_" flow is used in several places throughout this page.
 It refers to a flow which has been directly launched from the user browser and hence has no parents (no callers).

 ## Flows lifecycle